carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/statefulsets/README.md

-# StatefulSets & Storage consumption
+# StatefulSets & Storage Consumption

 **GOAL:**

-StatefulSets was introduced to be able to run stateful applications with the following benefits:
+StatefulSets were introduced to be able to run stateful applications with the following benefits:

-- A stable pod hostname (instead of podname-randomstring)
+- A stable pod hostname (instead of `podname-randomstring`)
   - The podname will have a sticky identity, using an index, e.g. podname-0 podname-1 and podname-2 (and when a pod gets rescheduled, it’ll keep that identity)
 - StatefulSets allows stateful applications stable storage with volumes based on their ordinal number (podname-x)
   - Deleting and/or scaling a StatefulSets down will not delete the volumes associated with the StatefulSet (preserving data)